mos9527/MMFreeLyrics/README.md

     Freetype is managed via `vcpkg`

-    You may use vcpkg with `vcpkg install freetype --triplet=x64-windows` + `vcpkg integrate install` to install it
+    You may install it via `vcpkg install freetype --triplet=x64-windows` + `vcpkg integrate install` to install it

 ## Known Issues
 - Game won't change its internal resolution when resized